simlei/bouncycryptool/README.md

 powerful console shell.
 Its main business is to build the various parts that have to play together despite various challenges (Eclipse RCP Target platform, Maven and SBT interworkings), with the simplicity of calling a method in the shell.

-Sadly, not everything therdocumentation is still very scarce.
+Sadly, structured documentation is still very scarce.
 This will be remedied soon.
-In the meantime, here is a getting-started to this console shell and JCrypTool.
+In the meantime, this document provides a getting-started-guide to the BouncyCrypTool console shell and with it, JCrypTool (You can build JCrypTool with this console shell, after all, without reading more than this document).
 Be advised that, after the prerequisites are installed, it will take a while to automatically fetch all required components.
 Once this has been done, subsequent invocations of the console will be much faster.

 ## BouncyCrypTool Build shell - prerequisites